PaulEdson/DevOpsProj2/readme.md

 * terraform apply (will ask for confirmation after displaying terraform plan)

 After running terraform apply and confirming the build plan, terraform will build out the resources needed and begin hosting the sample website.
-Go to the S3 DNS returned to view the website, which should just be a single form field.
+Go to the S3 endpoint given in the terraform ouput to view the website, which should just be a single form field.
 Wait a few minutes for all the resources to finish spinning up, then try entering text into the field and pressing enter.
 The text you entered should appear below the field.
 This text is pulled from the database, and will not disappear after refreshing or switching machines.